exploitthesystem/Ryu-SDN-Load-Balancer/README.md

 This application was written using the Ryu SDN framework to shape OpenFlow network traffic.
 It was used to control a simple network topology with a single switch and five hosts, two of which represent servers.
-The controller programmed the switch to alternate traffic between the servers in a round-robin scheme.
+The controller programmed the switch to alternate traffic between the servers in a round-robin selection scheme.
 The network infrastucture was constructed using the Mininet network emulator.